 The first step is to understand yourself.
 This means examining your values, interests, personality and skills and how they influence your major selection and ultimately your career path.
 Self-exploration will help you make a more informed decision about what majors fit you best.

 People struggle with decision making because they simply don't have enough information.
 It's like going out to eat and not understanding the menu options.
 To make an informed decision, you need to ask questions and gather more information.
-Career Development has multiple resources to help you do this.
+Employer Engagement and Career Design has multiple resources to help you do this.

 The best way to research careers is to talk to the people that are actually in the trenches- the professionals themselves!
 Northeastern has a well-established and robust alumni network for students to take advantage of.
 In addition, faculty are generally leaders in their field and have great connections and good advice when you're struggling with your major.
 Finally, talk to family and friends, you may have a distant uncle or a friend of a parent who is working in an industry you're interested in.